Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 Pierre Herme, 6th

 As I mentioned above, I was not overly blown away by the bread at this gluten-free cafe.
 Still, it’s a nice place to grab a sandwich, and if you’re craving a croque monsieur, theirs certainly hits the spot.
-I’ve also heard good things about their quiche and madeleine’s, but generally prefer chambelland and helmet newcake for GF goodies.
+I’ve also heard good things about their quiche and madeleine’s.
+The best thing I ate there was the tart citron and a slice of their galette du roi which really tasted like the real thing.

 Le Grand Bain, 9th